- Explore the course library

 Please note that some older Android phones will not record video.
 They take a photo instead

 You can pause GPS tracking any time.
-If you need to interrupt your course walk, exit the recording and the course will be saved in Your Courses, with red text.
+If you need to interrupt your course walk for longer, exit the recording and the course will be saved in Your Courses, with red text.
 Reopen it when you are ready to resume

 If you go the wrong way you can use the Erase function to retrace your steps (e.g back to the last jump).
 It may help to zoom in first.
 Accept the Erase to finish.
 The app redraws the track and adjusts course length when you resume.